-->

 Luffa blooms are bright yellow and about four to five inches across.
 Abundant male flowers open pretty early in the season, followed some weeks later by periodic female blooms.
 The honey bees will spend much time visiting these, gathering valuable pollen.

-.
-Female luffa flower
+Luffa Female flower

 Female luffa flower can be distinguished by the small fruit attached to the flower.

 The female flower can be distinguished by the small fruit attached to the flower.
 Female flowers are large, solitary and have long, bulbous stems, female flowers can benefit from hand pollination.
-This is best done in the morning .
-To pollinate, pull off a male flower and rub it gently on the female or use a cotton swab or fine paint brush to transfer pollen.
-Unpollinated flowers will fall off and pollinated ones will form the start of a luffa at the base of the female flower.
+This is best done in the morning.
+To pollinate, pull off a male flower and rub it gently on the female, or use a cotton swab or fine paint brush to transfer pollen.
+Unpollinated flowers will fall off, and pollinated ones will form the start of a luffa at the base of the female flower.

 Female luffa flowers are large, solitary and have long, bulbous stems.

-.
-Male Luffa Flower
+Lufa Male Flower

 Male luffa flowers grow in clusters and have thin stems.